hasura/graphql-engine/docs/graphql/manual/guides/integrations/auth-guardian-jwt.rst

 - Set the user-id for Hasura in the JWT
 - Set the default Hasura user role in the JWT
 - Set the allowed Hasura user roles in the JWT
-- Set sessions variables for Hasura to use in the JWT
+- Set session variables for Hasura to use in the JWT

 These can all be mixed and matched when creating Hasura-compatible JWTs to fully cover your app's permission settings.